Facebook Pixel

 Brookbush Institute Logo

-Leg exercise variations, progressions, and regressions for increasing lower body strength and stability.
-Squats, step-ups, lunges, and more.
+Leg strength exercise variations, progressions, regressions, and leg exercise myths: squats, step-ups, lunges, and more.

 Course Summary: Leg Exercises and Lower Body Exercise Progressions